Murder of April Lacy

 April Dawn Lacy (nicknamed "Brush Girl") was a previously unidentified American homicide victim who was discovered in 1996 in Decatur, Texas.
 She was identified in 1998 after her face was reconstructed and dental information was compared between both subjects.
 Although her body was identified, her murder remains unsolved.
-The circumstances surrounding April's murder are unknown, although she is believed by police to have run away from home and may have been a victim of sex trafficking and sexual assault.
+The circumstances surrounding it are unknown, although she is believed by police to have run away from home and may have been a victim of sex trafficking and sexual assault.

 Circumstances

-April was born in Oklahoma City, Oklahoma, on July 2, 1982.
+April was born in Oklahoma City, Oklahoma, on June 2, 1982.
 She grew up in a poor family who used both drugs and alcohol and was often estranged from them, as she frequently stayed at a friend's house.

 April had a dysfunctional relationship with her parents, who allowed her to use substances such as cigarettes at a young age.
 The family reportedly lived in cheap hotels and rummaged through garbage for aluminum cans and other items to provide money for food and drugs.
-It is also believed that her mother, Jacqueline, had coerced April into prostitution and shoplifting to provide for her cocaine addiction, although she claims her daughter was not involved with sex trafficking.
+It is also believed that her mother, Jacqueline, had coerced her into prostitution and shoplifting to provide for her cocaine addiction, although she claims April was not involved with sex trafficking.
 When she failed to succeed with these tasks, April claimed that she was physically abused.

-April ran away from home after an argument with her mother, who refused to converse with her for reasons unknown, possibly due to conflict between her parents.
-Her mother Jacqueline reported her missing on October 3, 1996, which she claimed was the day the argument took place.
+April ran away from home after an argument with Jacqueline, who refused to converse with her for reasons unknown, possibly due to conflict between her parents.
+Jacqueline reported her missing on October 3, 1996, which she claimed was the day the argument took place.
 Her father, Dale, also reported her missing three months later.

-Members of the police force have stated that her mother know more about April's murder than she presents, as there is strong evidence that Jacqueline had prostituted her daughter.
-The state of April's remains suggested that she had been missing for longer than reported, as it appeared that she had died at least a week, instead of five days, before their discovery.
+Members of the police force have stated that they believe Jacqueline knew more about April’s murder than she had said, as there is strong evidence that Jacqueline had prostituted her.
+The state of her remains suggested that she had been missing for longer than reported, as it appeared that she had died at least a week, instead of five days, before their discovery.

 Discovery

-On October 8, 1996 a farmer discovered a girl's nude body in a pile of dead branches outside Decatur, Texas.
+On October 8, 1996 a farmer discovered a girl's nude body in a pile of dead branches outside Decatur.
 When police officers came to the scene, it was presumed that she had been strangled and then dragged by the arm to the pile of brush, judging by the position of her body.
-Her body had decomposed to a point where she was not in a recognizable state, which often causes problems with body identification.
+It had decomposed to a point where she was not in a recognizable state, which often causes problems with body identification.
 Investigators noted that the victim had dyed her hair blonde, bit her nails, and was between 5′4″ and 5′5″ tall (~164 cm) at a weight of 110 to 130 pounds (~54 kg).
 She also lacked any visible identifying features, such as scars or tattoos.
 A forensic dentist examined her teeth and concluded she was around 14 when she was murdered, although initial reports stated she was between 20 and 40.